MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ### Deep Research

 Deep Research is something that only came about recently.
-It is part of OpenAI's $200/month Pro subscription for ChatGPT.
+It is part of OpenAI's $200/month Pro subscription for ChatGPT.<br>
 **Think of Deep Research as a combination of Web Search and Reasoning, multiple searches are performed over the course of the thinking process**, and the LLM is encouraged to reason about the information it finds to generate a way more comprehensive, accurate response.

 Multiple providers stepped up to offer similar capabilities, like [Grok's DeepSearch](https://grok.com/?referrer=website) or [Perplexity's DeepThink](https://perplexity.ai).